• Skip to primary navigation

 Why You Shouldn't Microwave Cannabis Infusions or Edibles

-• All the reason why you should avoid the microwave
+• Reasons why you might want to avoid the microwave

 • Helpful alternatives for melting infused butter and oil safely